 Introduction

-IHE PCC Patient Registration Demographic Data Capture and Exchange White Paper describes the requirements and constraints for patient demographic data that should be collected and exchanged for patient registration.
-However, these data requirements may be proposed to be published as future IHE Technical Framework Volume 4 US National Extension to the IHE ITI Patient Administration Management (PAM) Profile for the message-based data exchange.
+IHE PCC Patient Registration Demographic Data Capture and Exchange White Paper describes the requirements and constraints for patient demographic data that should be collected and exchanged for patient registration.These data requirements may be proposed to be published as future IHE Technical Framework Volume 4 US National Extension to the IHE ITI Patient Administration Management (PAM) Profile for the message-based data exchange.

 In addition to patient demographic data, encounter demographics, insurance and payment data are also captured and exchanged during patient registration.
+The work flow and requirements for these data are specified in the AHIMA Patient Registration Use Case.
 We propose that the US National Extension to the IHE ITI PAM Profile also include detailed requirements and constraints on these other data elements.

 Purpose of the White Paper